giridhar7632/the-MERN-stack/07-user-api-endpoints.md

 # THE **MERN** STACK — USER AUTHENTICATION

 Now let's start creating the API endpoints for Authentication for users.
 Create two new folders called `routes` and `controllers`.
-The `routes` folder is to store the entire routes required for our application and `controllers` folder is to write the functions of the routes.
+The `routes` folder is to store the entire routes required for our application and the `controllers` folder is to write the functions of the routes.

 ## API endpoints for user